AigisCorp/meta-helm-chart/README.md

 ## Usage

 The primary usage of the Meta Helm Chart is to define and manage your application's configuration in the `values.yaml` file.
-You can find a sample `values.yaml` file in this repository as a starting point.
-Modify it according to your application's requirements.
+You can find a sample `values.yaml` file in this repository as a starting point and you can modify it according to your application's requirements.

 For advanced users who want to leverage Helm's templating features, you can include custom templates in the Helm chart alongside the `values.yaml` file.
 These templates can be referenced in your `values.yaml` file, giving you the flexibility to combine the simplicity of `values.yaml` with the power of Helm templates.